-If you can't post it yourself, you can either ask someone you know and trust to post it for you, or you can contact the elections team at your local council to ask if they can collect it from you.
+If you can't post it yourself, you can can ask someone you know and trust to post it for you.
+You can also contact the elections team at your local council to ask if they can collect it from you.

 The elections team at your local council will need to receive your postal vote by 10pm on polling day.

 If you can't post your postal vote pack in time, you can take it to your polling station or to your local council on polling day.